wohlfea/sea-301-d2/class-03-responsive-mobile-first/pair-assignment/README.md

 ## Switch roles
 1. Driver: On GitHub, Add your navigator as a collaborator to your origin repo.
-1. Navigator: You can now clone the driver's fork, to your own local dev environment.
+1. Navigator: Do NOT fork this upstream repo!
+You can directly clone the driver's fork, to your own local dev environment.
 Since you are a collaborator, you can `pull` and `push` changes.
 1. Switch roles: The navigator now becomes the driver.
 The new driver now opens the code in Atom (see above), and has hands on the keyboard to work through the next one or two TODO items.

 ## Submit your assignment